lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 At this point I strongly considered abandoning my quest for custom pagination.
 Hugo's built-in pagination is really good and I could probably just use CSS to hide anything I didn't want.
 But no, I persisted.

+There's most likely a more concise way of coding this type of navigation so if you've got any suggestions hit me up in the comments.

 ---

 ## Smarter page numbers